IrtazaTanveer19/Muon-Project/README.md

-# PHY539 Project

 A Github repository containing my course project for PHY539 (Introduction to Quantum Field Theory).

-This project involved the study of Quantum Electrodynamics alongside the associated Feynmann diagrams in order to caclulate the muon g-2 factor.
+This project involved the study of Quantum Electrodynamics alongside the associated Feynmann diagrams in order to caclulate the muon $g-2$ factor.

 The PDF file titled "QFT Project Report" is the final report that was submitted.